clojure/tools.gitlibs/README.md

 Downloaded git dirs and working trees are stored in ~/.gitlibs - this directory is just a cache and can be safely removed if needed.

+The cache location can also be set with the environment variable GITLIBS.

 ## Example Usage

 ```clojure